-I am a little surprised to be writing, happy birthday to Budget Life List (BuLL).
+I’m a little surprised to be writing, happy birthday to Budget Life List (BuLL).
 Okay, more than a little.
-I started this blogging journey with the hopes I would give it my best.
-At least for the first three years.
-At that point, cushioned by the mythical land of blogging success, I would decide to if it was worth the effort to continue or chalk it up to a “learning experience” aka failure.
+I started this journey with the hopes I would give it my best.
+At least for the first 3 years.
+At that point, cushioned by the mythical land of blogging success, I would decide to if it was worth the effort to continue or chalk it up to a learning experience aka failure.

 Twice in less than a year!